galetaire/cathousing/pages/posts/stock.md

   className="next-image"
 />

 - **Construction period**: number of today existing dwellings per year/period of construction.
+The **red bar** is a final estimate based on the current pace of construction.

 # Interpretation and observations